MaksStud/MentorFind/README.md

-## Запуск Проєкту
+## Starting the Project
-в temrinal вводимо команду "cd mentorfind" для передожу в папку mentorfind
+in terminal, enter the command "cd mentorfind" to move to the mentorfind folder

-після успішного виконання
+after successful execution
-в той самий temrinal вводимо команду "python manage.py runserver"
+in the same ter,inal we enter the command “python manage.py runserver”